Free Shipping on all orders over $5 in the U.S.

 CB2 receptors populate a much smaller region of the brain and are mainly located in the immune and gastrointestinal systems.
 Activation of these receptors does not result in psychoactivity, which is why these receptors are targeted for therapeutic purposes.

 With CBC oil benefits, this biological response plays a significant role in managing discomfort, which explains why CBC is used therapeutically.
-CBC is a very new and exciting topic in the study of cannabinoids, but a powerful compound like CBC oil should be researched further.
+CBC is a new and exciting topic in the study of cannabinoids, but a powerful compound like CBC oil should be researched further.

 As always, we are excited to learn more about CBC and will do our best to keep you updated with new information.
 If you are interested in CBC and its possible health benefits, we encourage you to stick around!
-Exciting things are on the way.

 Sum It Up!